erew123/alltalk_tts/README.md

 #### Additional Note on Torch and Torchaudio:
 - Ensure Torch and Torchaudio are CUDA-enabled (any version), which is separate from the CUDA Toolkit installation.
 CUDA 11.8 corresponds to `cu118` and CUDA 12.1 to `cu121` in AllTalk diagnostics.
 - Failure to install CUDA for Torch and Torchaudio will result in Step 2 of fine-tuning failing.
-These requirements are distinct from the CUDA Toolkit installation, so avoid conflating the two.<br><br>
+These requirements are distinct from the CUDA Toolkit installation, so avoid conflating the two.<br>

 #### ⚫ Starting Fine-tuning